Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 When the user stops scrolling, `scroll_end` is emitted once.

-### Kinetic Scrolling

-`ScrollEventController` has a fourth signal which reacts to **kinetic scrolling**.
-Kinetic scrolling is a feature of modern UI, where the scroll movement simulates inertia.
-When the user triggers scrolling, usually through a swipe on a touchscreen, the widget being scrolled will continue scrolling even when the user is no longer touching the screen.
-The "friction" of the scrolling widget will slowly reduce the scroll speed, until it comes to a stop. `kinetic_scroll_decelerate` is emitted during this period, after the user has stopped touching the screen, but before the widget has a scroll speed of 0.
-Its additional arguments `x_velocity` and `y_velocity` are equal to the conceptual speed the widget should be scrolling at.

 If we want to keep track of how far the user has scrolled a widget that had a `ScrollEventController` connect, we do the following:

 ```julia